tanin47/tip/README.md

 ------

 1. Select the text
 2. Hit the configured short key.
-The default short key is `Cmd + &`.
+The default shortcut is `Cmd + &`.
 3. The tooltip with relevant info will show
 4. Use arrow keys to choose an item in the tooltip and hit 'Enter' to perform the appropriate action.
 Alternatively, you can click an item as well

 Currently, Tip supports 2 actions: (1) Copy to clipboard if the item is text, and (2) Open URL if the item is URL.

-Customize the short key
+Customize the shortcut
 ------------------------

-Go to System Preferences > Keyboard > Shortcuts > Services and set the short key for "Tip: open tips".
+Go to System Preferences > Keyboard > Shortcuts > Services and set the shortcut for "Tip: open tips".

-If [your short key doesn't include the Command key](https://apple.stackexchange.com/questions/260683/keyboard-shortcut-for-service-only-works-after-i-manually-run-the-service), you will need to activate it manually by:
+If [your shortcut doesn't include the Command key](https://apple.stackexchange.com/questions/260683/keyboard-shortcut-for-service-only-works-after-i-manually-run-the-service), you will need to activate it manually by:

 1. Selecting a text
 2. Clicking on the application menu > Services > "Tip: open tips"

-Now you'll be able to use the new short key for Tip.
+Now you'll be able to use the new shortcut for Tip.

 Technical detail
 -----------------

 Tip is a [system-wide service on Mac](https://developer.apple.com/design/human-interface-guidelines/macos/extensions/services/).
-When user selects text and hits the short key, the selected text is sent to Tip.
+When user selects text and hits the shortcut, the selected text is sent to Tip.
 Then, Tip invokes the command-line tool with the selected text as the first argument, i.e `~/Library/Application\ Scripts/tanin.tip/provider.script [selected-text]`.

 The command-line tool processes the input, decides which info to show, and prints the tip items as JSON that looks like below: